misterorion/misterorion.com/content/posts/caddy-precompress.md

     -exec gzip --best -k {} \+
 ```

+> Disappointingly, I discovered that the `find` command does not accept Bash globbing within its parameters, and uses [Emacs-style regex](https://www.emacswiki.org/emacs/RegularExpression).
+Keep that in mind when tweaking the above for your use case.

 Generally, we want to use highest level of compression for both gzip and brotli.
 This requires the most compute power up-front, but will produce the smallest files.

-If you have a gargantuan amount of files to process, you might want to lower the compression level to get a good ratio of speed/size, or rethink your build strategy.

 To put this in perspective, the command above takes my 16-thread desktop CPU just a couple of seconds to process all ~250 files files on this site.

 When this command runs on my GCP free-tier Cloud Build instance it takes around 30 seconds.
 Take that into consideration if you are using a hosted build platform or have smaller compute resources.

-> Disappointingly, I discovered that the `find` command does not accept Bash globbing within its parameters, and uses [Emacs-style regex](https://www.emacswiki.org/emacs/RegularExpression).
-Keep that in mind when tweaking the above for your use case.
+If you have a gargantuan amount of files to process, you might want to lower the compression level to get a good ratio of speed/size, or rethink your build strategy.

 ### Caddyfile

-Next we update our Caddyfile to serve the precompressed files.
+Next, we update our Caddyfile to serve the precompressed files.
 We do this by using the `file_server` directive.

 ```caddy
 # Caddyfile